 - Vitamin C: 8mg

-No need to call Taco Bell delivery to order your favorite Doritos Locos Tacos.
-This recipe lets you make your own hard taco shells, which means more beef tacos to devour.
-These sharp cheesy hard taco shells are filled with scrumptious ground beef and refreshing veggies for a flavorful bite.
+ConclusionThere’s no need to call Taco Bell delivery to order your favorite Doritos Locos tacos.
+This recipe lets you make and customize your own cheesy and crunchy ground beef taco at home.

 Have your own special recipe to share?
 Submit Your Recipe Today!